This recipe for pan fried atlantic salmon with mascarpone sauce is from episode 12 of Fish the Dish starring Spencer Watts.

 - Add butter, and as it melts, spoon over top of the salmon.

-- Flip the salmon and cook for about another 3 minutes, or until cooked to desired doneness.
+- Flip the salmon and cook for another 3 minutes for medium-rare, 6 minutes for medium-well.

 - Drain the butter from the pan used to cook the salmon.
 Over medium heat, add heavy cream to the pan, swirling it gently so that it won’t separate.
-Add fresh lemon juice, a dollop of mascarpone, and whisk.
-Add a pinch of salt.
-Reduce for about 45 seconds.
+Add lemon juice, a dollop of mascarpone, and whisk.
+Allow micture to reduce for about 45 seconds.